WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Let's get technical
 ===================
 There are a lot of good resources on the Internet about how-to setup your own IoT landscape, so making the right choices is important.
-My weapon of choice for setting thins up is Python, for it's a very accessible programming language, also I like minimalistic solutions, so I won't touch upon big IoT projects like [NodeRed](https://nodered.org/) or how-to hookup IoT to the cloud.
+My weapon of choice for setting things up is Python, for it's a very accessible programming language, also I like minimalistic solutions, so I won't touch upon big IoT projects like [NodeRed](https://nodered.org/), [HomeAassistant](https://www.home-assistant.io/) or how-to hookup IoT to the cloud.

 Last warning, this a very DIY!

 For microcontrollers there is a special Python distribution available for playing with these devices, MicroPython.
-I highly recommend this book:

-- Programming with MicroPython,
-- Embedded programming with microcontrollers & Python
+I highly recommend this book: [Programming with MicroPython, embedded programming with microcontrollers & Python by Nicholas H. Tollervey](https://www.worldcat.org/title/programming-with-micropython-embedded-programming-with-microcontrollers-and-python/oclc/1005138780)
-- Nicholas H. Tollervey
-- ISBN: 978-1-491-97273-1

 Now that we've defined our programming language let's talk hardware, and how you could setup your IoT experiments.